rayaneghilene/ARENAS/README.md

 ## Structure
 The 2 main components of the repository correspond to our papers:
 - Machine Learning is heading to the SUD (Socially Unacceptable Discourse) analysis: from Shallow Learning to Large Language Models to the rescue, where do we stand?
 (Benchmark)
-- Analysis of Socially Unacceptable Discourse with Zero-shot Learning
+- Analysis of Socially Unacceptable Discourse with Zero-shot Learning (Entailment framework)

 ## Collaborators